ha0ye/notes/weekly-goals_2022-08-01.md

       For assistance with these values, please run the ‘Sponsored Project Portfolio Report (2007 - Present)’ report available at this path: Enterprise Analytics > Sponsored Program Information > Awards > Sponsored Project Portfolio Report (2007 - Present).

 ### Library HiPerGator/ResVault Sponsored Use Program
-- [ ] review program description
+- [ ] review program description and processes
-- [x] review processes for accounts, including allocations, sunsetting, etc.
 - [ ] start spreadsheet for active user information
 - [ ] Research Computing slack - get information and prep to share
 - [ ] develop internal docs for workflow